corpnewt/CorpBot.py/README.md

 	   └─ Shows the number of servers the bot is currently playing music in.
 	  $playlist  (AKA: queue, q)
 	   └─ Lists the queued songs in the playlist.
+	  $playnext [url] (AKA: pn, pnext, playn)
+	   └─ Plays from a url (almost anything Lavalink supports) or resumes a currently p...
 	  $radio [url] (AKA: suggest, r, recommend)
-	   └─ Queues up recommendations for the passed search term or YouTube link.
+	   └─ Queues up recommendations for the passed search term, YouTube URL, or Spotify...
 	  $radiocount [count] (AKA: suggestcount, recommendcount, rcount)
 	   └─ Gets or sets the default number of recommended songs returned from 2 to 25 (b...
+	  $radionext [url] (AKA: suggestnext, rn, recommendnext)
+	   └─ Queues up recommendations for the passed search term, YouTube URL, or Spotify...
 	  $reconnect  (AKA: recon, rec)
 	   └─ Attempts to have the bot save the current playlist to memory, leave the voice...
 	  $repeat [yes_no]